Fatpaint: Compatibility

 Fatpaint supports Firefox, Google Chrome, Opera, and Internet Explorer with cookies and JavaScript enabled.
 Other browsers may not work correctly due to their support of Java Applets.
 Fatpaint requires Adobe's Flash 10 or newer and Sun's Java 6 or newer.
 It is recommended to run on Windows 7 and on Apple and Linux if Java has been disabled.
 The editor only works on Firefox on Linux.
 Java and Flash integration do not work on Linux and Apple browsers.
 WikiMedia search is disabled on those browsers.
-Fatpaint works best with at least 2GB RAM and 1GB video memory, as well as a decent graphics card.
+Fatpaint works best with at least 2 GB RAM and 1 GB video memory, as well as a decent graphics card.